kaaproject/kaa-rfcs/0007/README.md

 A request means the endpoint has received the provided configuration and tried to apply it.

-`statusCode` represents a result of appliyng the configuration (success or failure).
+`statusCode` represents a result of applying the configuration (success or failure).
+2xx status codes indicate successful applying and all other - failed.
 If the result is a failure, `reasonPhrase` SHOULD include a reason for the failure.

 Examples below.